 Please send your CV to email@example.com.

-***Candidates will be interviewed as and when suitable CVs are received and short listed and meet the criteria for interview - if all positions are filled prior to the closing date then this will close early***
+***Candidates will be interviewed as and when suitable CVs are received and short listed and meet the criteria for interview - if the position is filled prior to the closing date then it will close early***